Background

 Dry AMD includes any type of AMD that is not neovascular or wet.
 Dry AMD has a significantly higher prevalence of all AMD patients (estimated at 80% or more) compared to Wet AMD.

-Devices that may be able to treat AMD include PRIMA as well as other retinal and cortical implants.
+Implants that may be able to treat AMD include PRIMA as well as other retinal and cortical implants.